Mother of two daughters and grandmother of seven, I strive to achieve an optimum level of health and happiness. Life is all about balance

-If you use Twitter for promotion then one of the first things you should do before you tweet is glance to the right hand side of your home page.
-This is where you will see a section titled Trends for you it is a list of the hashtags that are popular with those currently visiting there.
+If you use Twitter for promotion, then one of the first things you should do before you tweet is glance to the right-hand side of your home page.
+This is where you will see a section titled Trends for you, which is a list of the hashtags that are popular with those currently visiting Twitter.
 Using these keyword terms in your posts can help to increase your tweet's visibility.

 A hashtag is simply a term or phrase that is used to direct a person to a topic they are interested in.
-It is created by using the # number symbol (also known as the # pound sign) and setting it before the keyword words you want others to find ie: #FreakyFriday.
+It is created by using the # number symbol (also known as the # pound sign) and setting it before the keywords you want others to find—ie, #FreakyFriday.
 You can find this symbol above the number 3 on your keyboard.

 Popular Daily Keywords and Phrases

-My favorite hashtags to use are those that are alike evergreen content.
-These daily trends carry titles such as #ThrowbackThursday and #FridayFeeling and they revolve in a continuous circle to reappear on a specific day each week.
-I'll provide a list of the popular ones that I participate in a little further along so keep reading.
+My favorite hashtags to use are those that are like evergreen content.
+These daily trends carry titles such as #ThrowbackThursday and #FridayFeeling, and they revolve in a continuous circle to reappear on a specific day each week.
+I'll provide a list of the popular ones that I participate in a little further along, so keep reading.

-If you are not sure what type of posts are suitable for a specific tag or to see what the conversation looks like, simple click on one of the phrases in the list and scroll through the posts.
+If you are not sure what type of posts are suitable for a specific tag or if you want to see what the conversation looks like, simply click on one of the phrases in the list and scroll through the posts.
 It's a great way to get a feel for the topics of interest in that day's discussion.
 It can also give you some pretty good ideas on how to phrase your post.

 Popular on Monday

-When you are posting to Twitter or retweeting a great post that you have found be sure to use appropriate hashtags to insure that your tweets wind up on a thread that is being viewed by an abundance of visitors.
+When you are posting to Twitter or retweeting a great post that you have found, be sure to use appropriate hashtags to ensure that your tweets wind up on a thread that is being viewed by an abundance of visitors.
 You can post memes, gifs, images, blurbs, or links that fit in with the theme of the tag.

-#MondayMorning: Perfect for those who hate Mondays but also for breakfast or news theme posts.
+- #MondayMorning: Perfect for those who hate Mondays but also for breakfast or news theme posts.
 I'm sure Garfield would love this one.
-These posts can often be quite sarcastically humorous so also a good place to perk up a gloomy mood.
+These posts can often be quite sarcastically humorous, so they're also a good place to perk up a gloomy mood.

-#MondayBlues: Another thread for those who hate Mondays but also for those individuals who's weekend didn't work out quite as planned.
+- #MondayBlues: Another thread for those who hate Mondays but also for those individuals whose weekend didn't work out quite as planned.

 Popular on Tuesday